Rep. Hoitenga sees Clear Vision

 Agrotis said there is no legislation currently demanding them, and automotive manufacturers may be reluctant to adopt the safety technology because there are no requirements.

-Aided in efforts in the early 2000s with other companies and organizations to strengthen regulations to power windows and panels by requiring anti-trap safety systems to be put in all automobiles after several injuries and deaths.
+Aided in efforts with other companies and organizations to strengthen regulations to power windows and panels by requiring anti-trap safety systems to be put in all automobiles after several injuries and deaths.

-A bill was introduced to Congress in December 2007, sponsored by then-New York Senator Hillary Clinton, and signed into law by President Bush in February 2008.
+A bill was introduced to Congress, sponsored by then-New York Senator Hillary Clinton, and signed into law by President Bush.
 Still, difficulty rolling out the regulations and protest from vehicle manufacturers prevented the bill from coming into full effect.

 Rautiola said the cost at the time would have cost $2 per window or panel.